bbauska/JS-Programs/README.md

 [....]
 </pre>

-The protocol described here does not do any access control.
-Everybody can comment, modify talks, and even delete them.
-(Since the Internet is full of hooligans, putting such a system online without further protection probably wouldn’t end well.)
+<p>The protocol described here does not do any access control.
+Everybody can
+comment, modify talks, and even delete them.
+(Since the Internet is full of hooligans, putting such a system online without further protection probably wouldn’t end well.)</p>

 <h2>The server</h2>